Must See TV: Explosive success in the 1990s (1994–2000)

+Also, for the 1998–99 season, another show entered the "Must See TV Thursday" lineup: Will & Grace, which focuses on the friendship between best friends Will Truman (Eric McCormack), a gay lawyer, and Grace Adler (Debra Messing), a straight interior designer.
+After initially debuted with not-so-well ratings on Monday nights, it was moved to later become not only a staple of NBC Thursday night during the 2000s decade, but a critical and ratings success as well.
+Will & Grace became a highly rated television show in the United States, earning a top-twenty rating during four of its eight seasons, including one season in the top-ten; the show also was nominated for 83 Primetime Emmy Awards, winning 18 of them, including once for Outstanding Comedy Series in 2000; also, its lead stars Eric McCormack, Debra Messing, Sean Hayes, and Megan Mullally each won at least one Emmy Award for their respective performances, becoming one of four live-action sitcoms, along with All in the Family, The Golden Girls and Schitt's Creek, where all the principal actors have won at least one Emmy Award.

-For the 1999–2000 season, as approaching the new decade, a new fall show debuted on Thursdays, the sitcom Stark Raving Mad, a starring vehicle for Tony Shalhoub after Wings, and for Neil Patrick Harris after Doogie Howser, M.D., however, despite it won a People's Choice Award for Favorite New Television Comedy Series and ended as the 19th most-watched program for the season, it lost much of the audience from Frasier and was consistently beaten by ABC's Who Wants to Be a Millionaire? in the same timeslot; NBC canceled the show after one season.
-Two mid-season replacements aired during the spring of 2000: Battery Park and Daddio, which both shows were ratings disappointments, with the former series being canceled after four of its seven episodes were aired; and the latter moving to Mondays for its shortened second season, only to be canceled after a few weeks.
+For the 1999–2000 season, as approaching the new decade, a new fall show debuted on Thursdays, the sitcom Stark Raving Mad, a starring vehicle for Tony Shalhoub after Wings, and for Neil Patrick Harris after Doogie Howser, M.D., however, despite it won a People's Choice Award for Favorite New Television Comedy Series and ended as the 15th most-watched program for the season, it lost much of the audience from Frasier and was consistently beaten by ABC's Who Wants to Be a Millionaire in the same timeslot; NBC canceled the show after one season.
+Two mid-season replacements aired during the spring of 2000: Battery Park, which was co-created by Gary David Goldberg —who previously created Family Ties and Spin City— but was a disappointment on ratings and was canceled after only four episodes were aired; and Daddio, a starring vehicle for Michael Chiklis after The Commish, which initially started with good ratings (15th), before moving to Mondays for its shortened second season, only to be canceled after a few weeks.

 NBC Entertainment president Warren Littlefield stated that the network is “trying to spread out our offense” to new nights, as through the mid-to-late 1990s, several shows were moving from its original Thursday night to different nights and timeslots, due to NBC's plan to expand the "Must See TV" programming to at least two or three nights during the week; causing several shows saw their viewership decreasing, and eventually being canceled afterwards.
 Despite this, NBC dominated once again Thursday nights for the rest of the 1990s decade, in large part due to the continued success of Friends, Seinfeld, Frasier and ER.